patsprice/https-github.com-bretfisher-container.training/slides/swarm/metrics.md

 ]

-You should see 7 endpoints (3 cadvisor, 3 node, 1 prometheus).
+You should see 10 endpoints (3 cadvisor, 3 dockerd, 3 node, 1 prometheus).

 Their state should be "UP".